it-at-m/digiwf-project/content/resources/tutorials/kafka-topics-tutorial.md

 This tutorial should show you how to integrate with the digiwf-engine using the kafka topics.
 Additionally, you can check out our documentation [here](/resources/documentation/concept/eventbustopics).

+To integrate with the digiwf-engine you have to send events to the kafka topics the digiwf-engine listens to.
+Internally the digiwf-engine uses a custom spring cloud stream function router that routes the incoming events to the according topics based on the `type` header.
+With this approach the same topic can be used for different event types.
+The supported event types are listed in the [documentation](/resources/documentation/concept/eventbustopics).

+> Note: If you do not set the `type` in your kafka messages the digiwf-engine cannot route the message to the suitable consumer function.
+This also applies if you set an unknown value for the `type` header.

 ## Start process

+The digiwf-engine uses internally a custom spring cloud stream function router that routes incoming message to the according topic.
-To start processes with the digiwf-engine you have to send a start process event to the `dwf-digiwf-engine-ENV` topic (replace the *ENV* with a valid environment) with the header `type` and the value `startProcessV01`.
+Therefore, you have to send a start process event to the `dwf-digiwf-engine-ENV` topic (replace the *ENV* with a valid environment) with the header `type` and the value `startProcessV01` to start a new process.
+The `type` headers value is used in the digiwf-engine to route the start process event to the suitable consumer function.

 The start process event must contain the process key in `key` variable.
 Additionally, you can add additional data in the `data` variable.
 The `data` variable is represented in the digiwf-engine with a map.
 Therefore, you can add information dynamically following a key (String) value (any object) schema.